mrettl/conforce/CONTRIBUTING.md

 ### Packages

  - The package
-   - `cf` contains modules that require Python 3.* and do not run in Abaqus Python
+   - `conforce` contains modules that require Python 3.* and do not run in Abaqus Python
-   - `cf_abq` contains modules that require Abaqus Python and do not run in Python 3.*
+   - `conforce_abq` contains modules that require Abaqus Python and do not run in Python 3.*
-   - `cf_shared` contains modules that run in both, Abaqus Python and Python 3.*
+   - `conforce_shared` contains modules that run in both, Abaqus Python and Python 3.*

 ### Naming Conventions